-- 13. Life Safety devices shall not be unplugged or tampered with or obstructed in any way.
+- 12. Life Safety devices shall not be unplugged or tampered with or obstructed in any way.
 These include smoke detectors, heat detectors, sprinkler systems (piping and sprinkler heads), pull stations, exit and emergency lights, fire extinguishers and evacuation plans, which are found in both rooms and hallways of residences.
-They are for the safety of those within that room or building. - 14.
-Incense is strictly prohibited in any student living - 15.
+They are for the safety of those within that room or building. - 13.
+Incense is strictly prohibited in any student living areas. - 14.
 Traditional candles are strictly prohibited in student living areas.
 Any candle found in a student living area will be confiscated.
-Battery-powered flameless candles are encouraged, candle warmers are allowed. - 16.
-Open flames from any source are strictly prohibited inside student living areas. - 17.
-Storage of goods or placement of furniture shall be at least 18 inches below the ceilings. - 18.
-Halogen lamps are not permitted on campus. - 19.
+Battery-powered flameless candles are encouraged, candle warmers are allowed. - 15.
+Open flames from any source are strictly prohibited inside student living areas. - 16.
+Storage of goods or placement of furniture shall be at least 24 inches below the ceilings. - 17.
+Halogen lamps are not permitted on campus. - 18.
 Chocking or propping of stairwell doors in the open position is prohibited.
-Doors to student rooms may be chocked or propped open if the room is occupied; doors must be closed when no one is in the room. - 20.
-Charcoal grills shall not be used or stored on balconies, decks, porches, or within 10 feet of any building. - 21.
-Propane grills are strictly prohibited. - 22.
-Smoking (including E-cigarettes and vaping) is strictly prohibited in all college facilities. - 23.
-Bunks, lofts and beds shall not be draped or enclosed. - 24.
+Doors to student rooms may be chocked or propped open if the room is occupied; doors must be closed when no one is in the room - 19.
+Grills shall not be used or stored within 10 feet of any building.
+This includes decks, balconies, and porches. - 20.
+Smoking (including E-cigarettes and vaping) is strictly prohibited in all college facilities. - 21.
+Bunks, lofts and beds shall not be draped or enclosed. - 22.
 Inflatable furniture such as couches and chairs are not allowed.
-Inflatable air mattresses may be used only on a temporary basis, such as for weekend guests, and after use shall be deflated and stored. - 25.
-Please see Section 3 on Appliances for cooking equipment not allowed. - 26.
-Electric space heaters are not allowed in the student living areas. - 27.
+Inflatable air mattresses may be used only on a temporary basis, such as for weekend guests, and after use shall be deflated and stored. - 23.
+Please see Section 3 on Appliances for cooking equipment not allowed. - 24.
+Electric space heaters are prohibited in student living areas. - 25.
 Use of miniature Christmas lights may be used for decoration, no more than 3 strands of lights.
-Lights must be plugged directly into a wall outlet, attached flat to the wall, and never on the ceiling.
+Lights must be plugged directly into a wall outlet, attached flat to the wall, and never on the - 26.
+All outdoor open burning must be contained within a manufactured fire pit (not makeshift of stone blocks, or barrels).
+Portable fire pits on campus will be used as follows

-- 28. All outdoor open burning must be contained within a manufactured fire pit (not makeshift of stone blocks, or barrels).
-Portable fire pits on campus will be used as follows - a.
+- a.
 The Use of Accelerants is Prohibited - b.
 Only Wood May Be Burned - c.
 Fires Must be Extinguished by 2AM - d.
 Fire Pits must be at least 25 feet from any structure or flammable material - e.
 Manufactured fire pits shall be no larger than 3' in diameter - f.
-Bon fires and open pit burning is strictly
+Bon fires and open pit burning is strictly prohibited. - g.
+Observe the Virginia Department of Forestry burn law.